Mieze/IntelLucy/README.md

 - X540-TA1: working
 - X540-TA2: both ports working
 - X550-T1: working

+**A word on AppleVTD**

+Although IntelLucy supports AppleVTD, there is no guarantee that your mainboard also does.
+In case you are unsure if you need AppleVTD, leave it disabled and you'll be on the safe side.
+When you enable AppleVTD and experience one of the following issues, it's most likely that your board doesn't support AppleVTD:

+- Kernel Panics.
+- The machine suddenly reboots, freezes and/or the fans speed up.
+- No network connection at all.
+- The link status keeps going up and down.
+- Very low connection throughput.

+**What can you do to resolve the issue?**
+- Check your board's DMAR table and see if there are any reserved memory regions in it.
+- If there are reserved memory regions, you might want to patch your DMAR removing these regions.
+If it resolves the issue, congratulations!
+Be careful, because the board's manufacturer did add these regions with intention.
+Removing them may produce unexpected results too, like the problems described above.
+- Otherwise you have to keep AppleVTD disabled, because it is incompatible with your board and there is no way to make it compatible.

 **Known Issues**
 - Please keep in mind that X520 adapters don't support 10GBase-T SFP+ modules because the module's power requirement (approximately 3W) exceeds the adapter's limits.
 Installing a 10GBase-T SFP+ module in a X520 adapter anyway may damage the device.
 - Manual medium selection is working on X540 and X550 since version 1.0.4.